Bintousk/Inventory_tracking_website/README.md

 # The project is in the floder storage.
 # Shopify-Backend-Developer-Intern-Challenge
 TASK: Build an inventory tracking web application for a logistics company.
 We are looking for a web application that meets the requirements listed below, along with one additional feature, with the options also listed below.
+The chosen feature is : Push a button export product data to a CSV

 The project is deploy at : http://bintousk.github.io/Shopify-Backend-Developer-Intern-Challenge